The view of Santiago Chile with the Andes Mountain Range in the background.

 A woman poses with a red cocktail in a bar, with another cocktail set down on the table in front of her.
 The excellent nightlife in Santiago Chile is one reason why the city is worth visiting.

-Although my favourite place to go out in Santiago was actually Barrio Italia (the Italian neighbourhood).
+Personally, I’m not really into the club scene, so my favourite place to go out in Santiago was actually Barrio Italia (the Italian neighbourhood).
 I really loved the vibe in this neighbourhood, with a whole street dedicated to quaint bars, pubs and restaurants.

-13. It’s An Affordable City to Visit
+13. It’s an Affordable City to Visit

-On top of all the other great reasons to visit Santiago, it’s also quite an affordable city.
+Finally, on top of all the other great reasons to visit Santiago, it’s also quite an affordable city.
 Although it’s not the cheapest destination in South America, for a city, I found we really didn’t have to spend much money.

 A row of small colourful houses on a quiet street in Santiago Chile, which is a city worth visiting

-Where To Stay In Santiago
+Where to Stay in Santiago

 • Barrio Lastarria or Bellas Artes – For the cultural heart of the city, a high-end European feel, boutique shops and art.